11 Best Streaming Services for Kids

 Free Trial: 7 days

-Device availability: Android, iOS
+Device availability: Android Phones, iOS

-Hoopla is a digital library that partners with public libraries across the US to grant their patrons free access to the wealth of media they have online and on the go.
-This includes movies and television shows, but Hoopla also has a vast collection of ebooks, audiobooks, podcasts, and albums it offers members.
-You can check their website to see if your library card is valid, and if it is, you can continue on to registration (with no extra fees) and start viewing their available titles.
+Hoopla is a digital library that offers free books, playlists, and yes, movies to members of public libraries they've partnered with.
+You can check their website to see if your library card is valid; if it is, you can register (with no extra fees) and start viewing their available titles.
 Hoopla rotates its selection every week or so, but generally, it has a good mix of old films, cult classics, past hits, and foreign movies.
 Occasionally, it will also have the latest blockbusters.
 For television, it's recently partnered with the BBC and a couple of manga publishers to deliver content from around the world.
+Apart from that it also has a vast collection of ebooks, audiobooks, podcasts, and albums it offers members.

 Price: free for channels available

-Device availability: Amazon Fire TV, Android, Android TV, Apple TV, Chromecast, iOS, Roku, Roku TV, Website
+Device availability: Amazon Fire TV, Android Phones, Android TV, Apple TV, Chromecast, iOS, Roku, Website

 Following a multi-year deal signed by both parties, Amazon Prime is now the exclusive home of PBS Kids and all the entertaining and educational shows it carries.
 This bundle allows you to pay for Prime and PBS content under one bill while giving you all the useful perks of the former platform, namely, parental control and offline downloads so you can supervise what your kid watches and have episodes ready on the go.
 It's the perfect bundle if you're looking to have both mature content for the adults and appropriate shows for the young ones.